mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 fmt.Printf("%s is %d years old.\n", name, age)
 ```

-For more detail see the "`fmt` Standard Library" section
+The `Printf` function will be described in more detail
-in the "Builtins" section.
+in a future article on the Go standard library.

 ### If